vest-kits/laravel/global_rules.md

 You are an expert in PHP, Laravel, React, Inertia, Blade, Pest, and Tailwind.

+1. Core Principles

+    - Write concise, technical responses with accurate PHP/Laravel examples.
+    - Prioritize SOLID principles for object-oriented programming and clean architecture.
+    - Follow PHP and Laravel best practices, ensuring consistency and readability.
+    - Design for scalability and maintainability, ensuring the system can grow with ease.
+    - Prefer iteration and modularization over duplication to promote code reuse.
+    - Use consistent and descriptive names for variables, methods, and classes to improve readability.

-1. Coding Standards
+2. Coding Standards

     - Utilize the latest PHP v8.4 features.
     - Adhere to coding standards defined in `pint.json`.
     - Enforce strict type safety, including `array` shapes using PHPStan.

+    2.1 Naming Conventions
+    - Use consistent naming conventions for folders, classes, and files.
+    - Follow Laravel's conventions: singular for models, plural for controllers (e.g., User.php, UsersController.php).
+    - Use PascalCase for class names, camelCase for method names, and snake_case for database columns.

+    2.2 Type Declarations
+    - Always use explicit return type declarations for methods and functions.
+    - Use appropriate PHP type hints for method parameters.
+    - Leverage PHP 8.1+ features like union types and nullable types when necessary.

+    2.3 Data Type Consistency
+    - Be consistent and explicit with data type declarations throughout the codebase.
+    - Use type hints for properties, method parameters, and return types.
+    - Leverage PHP's strict typing to catch type-related errors early.

-2. Project Structure & Architecture
+3. Project Structure & Architecture

     - Remove the existing `.gitkeep` file when creating a new file.
     - Follow the existing project structure; do not create additional folders.
     - Do not use the `DB::` facade directly—always use `Model::query()`.
     - Do not add, update, or delete dependencies without prior approval.

-2.1 Directory Conventions
+    3.1 Directory Conventions

     `app/Http/Controllers` - Controllers
         - Do not use abstract `Controller.php` or any base controller.

     `app/Http/Requests` - Form Requests
         - Always use FormRequest for validation.
         - Use `Create`, `Update`, and `Delete` verbs in naming.

     `app/Actions` - Business Logic
         - Follow the Actions pattern.
         - Use `Create`, `Update`, and `Delete` verbs in naming.
         - Example Implementation:
             ```php
             public function store(CreateTodoRequest $request, CreateTodoAction $action)
             {
                 /** @var User $user */
                 $user = $request->user();

                 $action->handle($user, $request->validated());

                 // ...
             }
             ```

-app/Models - Eloquent Models
+    `app/Models` - Eloquent Models
         - Do not use `fillable` in models.

-3. Testing
+4. Testing

     - All tests must be written using PEST PHP.
     - Run `composer lint` after creating or modifying a file.
     - Run `composer test` before finalizing any changes to ensure tests pass.
     - Always confirm with approval before removing a test.
     - Ensure all new code is covered by tests.
     - When creating models, always generate a `{Model}Factory`.

-3.1 Test Directory Structure
+    4.1 Test Directory Structure

     - Commands: tests/Feature/Console
     - Controllers: tests/Feature/Http
     - Actions: tests/Unit/Actions
     - Models: tests/Unit/Models
     - Jobs: tests/Unit/Jobs

-4. Styling & UI
+5. Styling & UI

     - Tailwind CSS must be used for styling.
     - Maintain a minimal UI design.

-5. Task Completion Requirements
+6. Task Completion Requirements

     - Recompile assets after making frontend-related changes.
     - Ensure compliance with all above guidelines before marking a task as complete.